IceHe/lib/mac/initialize-mac.md

     Recommend to [configure a settings repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)
     for sharing the same settings accroos multiple JetBrains's accounts

-    _But it allows to sync any configurable components_ _except for the list of enabled and disabled plugins._
+    _But it allows to synchronize any configurable components_ _except for the list of enabled and disabled plugins._

     1. `File` → `Manage IDE Settings` → `Settings Repository…`